How can I become an investment manager or financial adviser?

 - Discretionary Services

 Discretionary services give your investment manager complete authority to buy and sell investments for you without needing to obtain your prior approval for each transaction.
 This will be in the context of a carefully-designed brief, a clear framework for your portfolio manager to use when making transactions on your behalf.
 If you still wish to instruct your investment manager to buy or sell a particular security then they will normally label this a ‘one-off’ transaction as ‘E/O’ for execution only (see below).
 The advantage is that your manager can therefore act instantly on changes in the market, rather than spending valuable time trying to contact you.
-You will either receive a contract note every time a transaction is made or have elected to receive a transaction summary and other detailed reports will be sent to you regularly.
+You will either receive a contract note every time a transaction is made or have elected to receive a transaction summary with other, detailed reports sent to you regularly.

 - Advisory Services